WINGATE KAMLOOPS Canadian

 Pace of play will be 4 1/2 hours.

-Each group must finish between 10 and 15 minutes of the group in front.
-Each player in group is subject to a 2 stroke penalty if finishing over 15 minutes from the group in front.
+Each group must finish between 10 minutes of the group in front.
+Each player in group is subject to a 2 stroke penalty if finishing over 10 minutes from the group in front.

 Dinner & Presentation